IvyDowling/TF2MapParser/README.md

 xs ys zs    is the size of the spire
 -spires are always rectangles

-To make the map mirrored, type: mirror
+To make the map rotationally symmetrical, type: mirror